vassovass/Liquor-Licence-Site-v2/content/pages/about-beverly-jeursen.md

 ### Today: Leading Expert

-Today, Beverly Jeursen is regarded as one of South Africa's foremost liquor licence experts, with:
+Today, Beverly Jeursen is regarded as one of Cape Town's foremost liquor licence experts, with:
 - **Thousands of successful applications** across all licence types
-- **Clients nationwide** from Cape Town to Johannesburg to Durban
+- **Clients throughout Cape Town** and surrounding areas
 - **Expertise in all 10 licence types** under the Liquor Act
-- **Provincial expertise** across all 9 provinces
+- **Deep knowledge** of Western Cape liquor licencing requirements
-- **Industry relationships** with Liquor Licencing Authorities
+- **Industry relationships** with the Western Cape Liquor Licencing Authority
 - **Highest approval rates** in the consultation field

 ---